MicrosoftDocs/entra-docs/docs/external-id/customers/concept-native-authentication.md

 ---
 # Native authentication (preview)

-Microsoft Entra's native authentication allows you to create and host the user interface (UI) of your customer apps within the client application.
-By using native authentication, you have full control over the UI, so you can customize the design, logo placement, layout, and other elements to create a consistent, branded look.
+Microsoft Entra ID for customers' native authentication empowers you to take complete control over the design of the sign-in experience of your mobile applications.
+It allows you to craft stunning, pixel-perfect authentication screens that are seamlessly integrated into your apps, rather than having to rely on browser-based solutions.

-Native authentication is an alternative to browser-delegated authentication, where your app uses the system browser for authentication, then redirect back to the app when the authentication process is complete.
-While browser-delegated methods can reduce attack vectors and support single sign-on (SSO), it suffers from UI customization is limited and users experience is poor.
+In the standard, browser-delegated mobile app sign-in process, users often experience a disruptive jump during authentication.
+They're taken to a system browser for authentication only to be redirected back to the app when the sign-in is complete.
+This leads to a diluted experience and branding can be compromised.
+While browser-delegated methods can reduce attack vectors and support single sign-on (SSO), it suffers from UI customization and user experience is poor.

-Native authentication is the solution for app developers looking for solutions that give them greater control over the user interface and experience.
+Native authentication is the solution for app developers looking for solutions that give them full control over the user interface and experience.

-Watch this [video](https://www.youtube.com/embed/20Tp0CM55rw) for an overview of native authentication capabilities.

 [!INCLUDE [preview-alert](../customers/includes/preview-alert/preview-alert-ciam.md)]